david89/self-driving-car/writeup/writeup_template.md

 [processed_image]: ./processed_image.png "Processed image"
 ![alt text][processed_image]

-### 2. Identify potential shortcomings with your current pipeline
+## Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+There are several issues with our current implementation:
+* We are assuming that lanes are going to be yellow or white.
+However, that may not be always the case.
+* If the angle of the camera changes, we would have to revisit the parameters we set up in our pipeline.
+* The code for this project is totally untested under low lightning circumstances.
+It's possible that we have to tune some parameters for dark images.

-### 3. Suggest possible improvements to your pipeline
+## Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+One big improvement we could make to the video processing pipeline is to consider previous frames while drawing the line in a certain frame.
+That way we could discard some noisy lines with slopes that are very different from what we have seen so far.

-Another potential improvement could be to ...
+Another big improvement to the pipeline would be trying to identify the angle of the steering wheel.